IlmunKoo/KSW-Purdue/FarmVroong/README.md

 📑 *Project Title*

-    Off-road RGB-D SLAM and Path planning with GPS
+    RGB-D SLAM and Path Planning for Stable Off-road Autonomous Driving using RGB-D camera and GPS

 📅 *Project Period*